 But it may not make sense to borrow money for something you don’t need.
 As one example, vacations can be fun, but you may end up regretting it if you’re still paying off your trip years later.

 If you’re learning how to get a personal loan, take some time to determine whether getting a loan is right for your situation.
 Also, consider some alternatives, such as 0 percent APR credit cards that can help you save on balance transfers and new purchases alike.

 Whatever you do, avoid applying for a personal loan without seriously considering whether it’s necessary and some alternatives.

 When the question is how to get a personal loan, the best answer is to be prepared.
 Do your research and know all your options.
 Be sure to read the fine print and don’t be afraid to ask a lender to clarify something for you.

-Lastly, make sure to set yourself up for success by getting on an automatic payment plan and looking for ways to pay off the loan early.
+Lastly, make sure to set yourself up for success.
+Get on an automatic payment plan if you can manage it and look for ways to pay off the loan early.